 The Nuremberg Laws were introduced.
 These laws were designed to take away Jewish rights of citizenship and included orders that:

-Jews are no longer allowed to be German citizens.
+Jews were no longer allowed to be German citizens

 Sachsenhausen concentration camp was opened.

-A special section of the SS is created to guard concentration camps.
+A special section of the Nazi security services, known as the SS, was created to guard concentration camps.